Research/Academics in the General Surgery Residency at

 Bradley Wallace- (Bradley Wallace also serves as the 2016-17 Research Administrative Chief Resident).
 My research focuses on lung development in neonatal disease states.
 I work specifically with the Pediatric Heart Lung Center under Dr. Abman alongside Dr. Partrick and Dr. Marwan looking at models for ronchopulmonary dysplasia and congenital diaphragmatic hernias, as well as treatment under these disease phenotypes.
 I am also working on a wide variety of clinical projects alongside various members of the Pediatric Surgery Team at Children's Hospital Colorado.

-Photos below are of Research Mentors and PI's.
-These faculty were included in the Research "Match" dinner December 8, 2016 where research PI's and research residents presented their areas of investigation and a panel of research residents answered questions for the categorical residents to assist them in identifying their future research focus.
-This year's Research "Match" Dinner took place December 8th from 6-8:30 pm and all PGY-1 to PGY-3 categoricals, research residents, faculty PI's and research mentors were invited to attend.
+Contacts below are of Research Mentors and PI's.
+These faculty were included in the Research "Match" dinner August 24, 2017 where research PI's and research residents presented their areas of investigation and a panel of research residents answered questions for the categorical residents to assist them in identifying their future research focus.
+This year's Research "Match" Dinner took place August 24th from 6-8:30 pm and all PGY-1 to PGY-3 categoricals, research residents, faculty PI's and research mentors were invited to attend.

 Principal Investigators who have worked recently with Surgery residents and who participated in this year's August 24th, 2017 Research/Match Dinner:

 Vice Chair of Surgical Research

 Ernest E. "Gene" Moore, MD